Cemaes: Llanbadrig Church

 Those who make the pilgrimage from Cemaes to the headland to the east, where the church stands, will be rewarded by both the history of the church and views on a clear day to the Isle of Man, the hills of the Lake District and the Mountains of Mourne in Ireland.
 The Welsh name Llanbadrig means "church of St Patrick".
 There are three churches in Wales dedicated to St Patrick, although Llanbadrig church, founded in AD 440, is probably the only one with a direct link to the patron saint of Ireland.
 We know that Patrick, then Bishop, was sent by Pope Celestine I to Ireland to convert the Irish to Christianity during the 5th century.
-Local legend insists that Patrick was shipwrecked on Ynys Badrig (Patrick's Island, which is also called Middle Mouse because of its shape).
+Local legend states that Patrick was shipwrecked on Ynys Badrig (Patrick's Island, which is also called Middle Mouse because of its shape).
 This island can be seen from the stile in the churchyard wall.
 He succeeded in crossing to Anglesey, landing at Rhos Badrig (Patrick's Moor) and finding refuge in Ogof Badrig (Patrick's Cave).
 This cave, below the churchyard, has a freshwater well, Ffynnon Badrig (Patrick's Well), but rockfalls have made the well inaccessible.
-Legend states that this fresh water allowed Bishop Patrick to recover from his ordeal and he founded the church in thanks to God.
-Opening hours are limited to 10am–5pm May to September, and a monthly service of Evensong is held at 2pm on the first Sunday of the month during summer.
+Legend states that this fresh water allowed Bishop Patrick to recover from his ordeal, and he founded the church in thanks to God for safe deliverance.

+The current church on the site dates from the 14th century.
+The church was restored in 1884 by Lord Stanley of Alderley, who incorporated elements of the Muslim faith into the design.
+In the late 20th century the church had to be restored twice due to fire damage.
+As of 2026, the church holds a silent prayer service once a week.

+St. Patrick's Bell

+In 2014, a Time and Tide Bell was installed on Cemaes Bay.
+The bell was designed by Marcus Vergette and named St. Patrick's Bell to commemmorate the site where St. Patrick landed in the fifth century.
+The bell was installed to raise awareness around rising sea levels, and the rising tide causes the bell to chime at various pitches.